New Renters Rights Bill Explained for UK Landlords and Tenants

 For landlords, the Renters Rights Bill introduces new responsibilities and challenges.
 While the aim is to protect tenants, landlords must adapt to these changes to remain compliant and avoid penalties.

-1. Adjusting to New Rent Control Measures
+1. New Rent Rules Explained

 Landlords must now follow stricter guidelines when adjusting rent.
 To ensure compliance, they should: